hdshock/MangaMetadataFixer/README.md

 If the database already exists, the script will skip previously processed files and only process new ones.
 The script will display a progress bar showing the percentage of files processed.

-The main script will loop and scan every 5 minutes, where the database script will close when finished.
+The main script will loop and scan every 5 minutes, where the "First Run" script will close when finished.
+Both scripts are capable of building the database, just one is built for speed and the other better suited to monitor continously.

 How It Works:
 The script scans all .cbz files in your manga library.